 Skills Groups meet once a week for 1-2 hours, and are currently offered for adults on Monday evening, Tuesday evening, Thursday evening and Friday late morning.
 Our adolescent skills group meets on Wednesday evenings.

-All groups are run by Dr. Suzanne Wallach, Hardy Lansaw, Lindsay Estrada and Leslie Aguilar
+All groups are run by Dr. Suzanne Wallach, Hardy Lansaw, Lindsay Estrada, Leslie Aguilar and Rachel Jones

 Please do not hesitate to contact Dr. Wallach with any questions you may have.